Knowledge Center

 How Can Nurses Obtain Coverage?

-Nurses generally can get their malpractice coverage from a couple of different sources.
+Nurses can generally get their malpractice coverage from a couple of different sources.

-- Some will need to carry their own policy in their own name.
+- Some will need to carry their own policy in their own name,

 - In other cases, their employer or practice will already provide appropriate coverage.